 When collaborators rely on manual processes, bottlenecks develop and erode a workforce’s efficiency.
 QuickBooks Online reduces these problems because employees share information in real time.

-Organisations using QuickBooks Online don’t need to worry whether the latest version of a document has been emailed around.
-Rather, employees, external accountants and business partners can work simultaneously in real time, minimising sequential processes and the inevitable delays they beget.
+Organizations using QuickBooks Online don’t need to worry whether the latest version of a document has been emailed around.
+Rather, employees, external accountants and business partners can work simultaneously in real time, minimizing sequential processes and the inevitable delays they beget.

 Any number of concurrent users can be added without implementation delays, fostering an environment conducive to unplanned collaboration.
 Additionally, QuickBooks Online is designed to be intuitive and easy to learn, even for those without a finance background.

-The clean interface below illustrates key metrics in the centre, showing any tasks requiring attention on the right.
+The clean interface below illustrates key metrics in the center, showing any tasks requiring attention on the right.

-The cloud-based software even offers sample-company examples for users to test so they can learn how to manoeuvre inside the program without compromising their company’s data.
+The cloud-based software even offers sample-company examples for users to test so they can learn how to maneuver inside the program without compromising their company’s data.

-The practise of collaboration has become a key differentiator for successful businesses.
+The practice of collaboration has become a key differentiator for successful businesses.
 QuickBooks Online can help people work together more efficiently,

 Fear of online threats abounds with all business owners.
-Yet many executives don’t realise QuickBooks Online has the potential to not only beef up security infrastructure, but also provide advanced monitoring tools.
+Yet many executives don’t realize QuickBooks Online has the potential to not only beef up security infrastructure, but also provide advanced monitoring tools.

 Also, the activity log below shows all user and third party activity, including user log-ins, editing of accounts and items, bank transactions downloads and more.

-A team of technical experts monitors the network in real time, ensuring organisational content is completely protected from online threats.
+A team of technical experts monitors the network in real time, ensuring organizational content is completely protected from online threats.

 Challenges of QuickBooks Online

 - QuickBooks Online is designed for ease of use over breadth of features.
 Therefore, it doesn’t have all the accounting methodologies some accountants require to perform certain analyses.
-Other limitations include the number of products an organisation can offer.
-Organisations looking for a more extensive range of features can pay a one-time fee for the desktop version.
+Other limitations include the number of products an organization can offer.
+Organizations looking for a more extensive range of features can pay a one-time fee for the QuickBooks Desktop version.

 Three steps to implementing QuickBooks Online